-The Lottery could also sign a deal with one sportsbook to offer online sports wagering, but that operator could not carry the name of a brand which operated a physical casino in any jurisdiction.
+The state lottery could also sign a deal with one sportsbook to offer online sports wagering, but that operator could not carry the name of a brand which operated a physical casino in any jurisdiction.
 This would rule out a brand like Caesars.

-The Lottery sought bids for the skin (online gaming operator) it could issue.
-Five companies submitted bids, and in August 2021, the Lottery announced it had accepted the bid of Rush Street Interactive (RSI), using the skin of PlaySugarHouse Sportsbook.
+The state lottery sought bids for the skin (online gaming operator) it could issue.
+Five companies submitted bids, and in August 2021, the state lottery announced it had accepted the bid of Rush Street Interactive (RSI), using the skin of PlaySugarHouse Sportsbook.
 In the future, the Connecticut Lottery Corporation may operate up to fifteen retail sports wagering locations and has partnered with Sportech to offer sports betting at 10 of their existing off-track betting sites.

 Off-Track Betting Locations

 |Winners (Bradley)||11 Schoephoester Road, Windsor Locks, CT 06096||(860) 627-5808|